An Overview of the BAYS Evaluation Process

 - Players can move up as many teams as required.
 For example, if a player is placed on team 4 one year, they have the ability to jump to team 1 the following year

-- Only 1 head and 1 assistant can attend the meeting to avoid one team having a stronger voice compared to another
+- Only 1 head coach and 1 assistant coach from each team can attend the meeting to avoid one team having a stronger voice compared to another

 - Coaches cannot discuss or convey opinion surrounding their own child as this may provide an unfair advantage